Keithsel/courscape/README.md

 3. Configure settings:
    - Make a copy of `.env.example` and rename it to `.env`:
-   - Edit `.env` to set your preferences:
+   - Edit `.env` to set your preferences (credential is optional, if you leave it blank, you will login manually):

      ```bash
      # Browser selection